Rheology of concentrated suspension of fibers with load dependent friction coefficient: Governing equations and numerical model

 \subsection{Flow field equations}

-We consider an incompressible suspending fluid, governed by the Navier-Stokes equations.
-In an inertial Cartesian frame of reference, the dimensionless momentum and mass conservation equations for an incompressible fluid are
+We consider an incompressible Newtonian suspending fluid, the flow of which is governed by the Navier-Stokes equations.
+In an inertial Cartesian frame of reference, the dimensionless momentum and mass conservation equations for an incompressible fluid are:

-where $\mathbf u$ is the velocity field, $\mathbf f$ is the volume force to account for the suspending fibers, and $Re = \dot{\gamma}L^{\star^2}/\eta$ is the Reynolds number where $\rho$ is the density of fluid, $\eta$ is the dynamic viscosity of the suspending fluid, $L^{\star}$ is the length scale, and $\dot{\gamma}$ is the applied shear rate.
-Details on the fluid-structure interaction force $\mathbf{f}$ are given in sec.
-2.3.
+where $\mathbf u$ is the velocity field, $p$ the pressure, and $\mathbf f$ the volume force to account for the suspending fibers; $Re = \rho\dot{\gamma}L^2/\eta$ is the Reynolds number where $\rho$ and $\eta$ are the fluid density and dynamic viscosity, $L$ is the characteristic length scale which is also the fiber length, and $\dot{\gamma}$ is the applied shear rate.
+Details on the fluid-structure interaction force $\mathbf{f}$ are given in Sec.~\ref{sec:nummethod}.

-\subsection{fiber dynamics}
+\subsection{Fiber dynamics}

-The fiber is modeled as a continuous flexible slender body.
-The dynamics of a thin flexible fiber is described by the Euler-Bernoulli Beam equations under the constraint of inextensibility \citep{segel2007mathematics}.
-The equation of motion for each fiber is
+We model the fiber as a continuous flexible slender body.
+The dynamics of a thin flexible fiber are described by the Euler-Bernoulli Beam equations under the constraint of inextensibility \citep{segel2007mathematics}.
+The equation of motion for each fiber in dimensionless form is: